Stefan Gruber: Relatively Real (2005)

 On the Boards featured Lingo Dance Co and Gruber's animation projected onto mobile, wheeled 'sails' which could be arranged live by the dancers to form several sets.
 Abstract animations based on the dancer's movements were created alongside the practice times leading up to the performance.

 Slide Rule (2003–2010)

-Slide Rule Digital Players hosts a community of comics makers who want their comics to be experienced as performance.
-Gruber and fellow comic makers built Powerpoint presentations with live dialogue and scores.
+Slide Rule Digital Players hosts a community of comic makers who want their comics to be experienced as performance.
+Gruber and fellow comic makers built PowerPoint presentations with live dialogue and scores.
 Adaptations include versions of the mini comics Duck Lessons, Viking Eggling, Kometes and many more.